 FUN FACT!

-In the late 1970s, I ran four marathons (NYC twice, Boston, Yonkers).
+Back in the day, I ran four marathons (NYC twice, Boston, Yonkers).
 Why?
 To show I could, I guess.
 My times were between about 3 hrs.
 20 mins. and 3 hrs.
 30 mins.
 Oh, impetuous youth!

 -------------------------------------------------------------------------------------------------------------------